jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 The results are shown below:

-{% include image name="spherical-cube-mesh-improved-mapping.png" caption="A mesh of a cube mapped to a sphere using an improved algorithm" %}
+{% include image.html name="spherical-cube-mesh-improved-mapping.png" caption="A mesh of a cube mapped to a sphere using an improved algorithm" %}

 There is still definitely some distortion of the squares at the cube corners, however this algorithm produces squares with more uniform sizes when compared